 - Select the objects you need with the Selection Tool (V).
 Hold Shift to add to the selection.

 - Click the Unite button on the Pathfinder panel.

 Objects will merge into a single path and any paths or points in the intersecting area will be removed.
-If your objects had different appearance, that is colors, strokes or effects, the resulting object will assume the appearance of the object that was on the top.
+If your objects had different appearances, that is colors, strokes, or effects, the resulting object will assume the appearance of the object that was on the top.

 A quicker way to do Pathfinder operations is using the Shape Builder Tool (Shift + M).
 Simply select your paths and draw across them with the tool to unite.
-Hold Alt/Option to substract.
+Hold Alt/Option to subtract.

 Sometimes doing simple modifications in Adobe Illustrator seems very hard.
 But once you know the trick it starts to make sense.
 Knowing your way around raster and vector graphic tools is a solid skill in today’s world.
 A lot of jobs are available for creative people, so why not start a career and see where it gets you?